 The mission of our community

 We are a non-profit organization here in the Volta region of Ghana West Africa.
-We are an ecological based organization with the aim of restoring, improving and maintaining a well-functioning ecosystem and through this way ensuring that humans, animals, fruits, vegetables, peacefully and happily co-exist in our Ecological Regenerative Center/Community, therefore, creating an amazing example of regenerative – sustainable agriculture and sustainable living in Have, Ghana.
+Our project is an ecological based organization effort with the aim of restoring, improving and maintaining a well-functioning ecosystem and through this way ensuring that humans, animals, fruits, vegetables, peacefully and happily co-exist in our Ecological Regenerative Center/Community, therefore, creating an amazing example of regenerative – sustainable agriculture and sustainable living in Have, Ghana.

 We teach, empower and promote peace and culture through the use of ecological systems.